FuzzifiED/FuzzifiED.jl/docs/src/manifolds.md

 # Fuzzy manifolds

 FuzzyManifolds is a module to support calculations on other geometry regularised by lowest Landau level besides sphere.
 The supported geometries include torus $T^2$.
-Other geometries (_e.g._, disk) can be added upon request.
+Other geometries (_e. g._, disk) can be added upon request.
 To use the module, include also at the start of your Julia script
 ```julia
 using FuzzifiED.FuzzyManifolds
 ```